jgmalcolm/jgmalcolm.github.io/_drafts/washington-a-life.md

 ---

 <img class="bookcover" src="/images/books/washington.jpg"> George Washington
-was the commanding general in the American Colonial Revolution, reluctant political figure, and by his actions defined the role of President of the United States.
+was a British officer, the commanding general in the American Colonial Revolution, reluctant political figure, and by his actions defined the role of President of the United States.

 Amazon:
 ['Washington: A Life' by Ron Chernow](http://www.amazon.com/Washington-A-Life-Ron-Chernow/dp/0143119966)